learn-academy-2022-foxtrot/treasurehunt-TheRealRion/README.md

     - made a copy of board
     - updated key value at index to be tree emoji
      - emoji keyboard control + command + spacebar
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+    - branch treasure-bomb
+    - added random location for bomb and treasure into state added a conditional in the handleClick method to produce different outcomes

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.